-Trust and Compassion
+Trust and compassion

-I asked Ryan, a senior executive who leads a branch responsible for delivering corporate functions in a Commonwealth government agency what they had done to overcome this challenge.
-Ryan describes their agency as having a traditional approach to work arrangements.
+I asked one senior executive who leads a branch responsible for delivering corporate functions in a Commonwealth government agency what they had done to overcome this challenge.
+They described their agency as having a traditional approach to work arrangements.
 Flexible work arrangements were an option, but they were frequently regarded with suspicion and bias around how performance would be managed.
 The transition to remote working arrangements challenged all of those assumptions.
-Trust is an important tenant of Ryan's leadership style and this experience has reinforced that when leaders demonstrate trust by giving employees autonomy to do their jobs, they are sending a strong message that people are valued.
-Ryan found that not only was underperformance a non-issue but productivity increased; the question is no longer why, but why not work remotely?
+Trust is an important tenant of their leadership style and this experience has reinforced that when leaders demonstrate trust by giving employees autonomy to do their jobs, they are sending a strong message that people are valued.
+They found that not only was underperformance a non-issue but productivity increased; the question is no longer why, but why not work remotely?